ChrisBuilds/terminaltexteffects/README.md

 #### Engine Fixes (0.9.3)

-* Fixed the output area of an effect being 1 row less than specified via the `Terminal.terminal_height` attribute.
+* Fixed the canvas of an effect being 1 row less than specified via the `Terminal.terminal_height` attribute.
 This was caused by mixing use of `print()` and `sys.stdout.write()`.

 ---